Birth Death Swap population in random environment and aggregation with two timescales: Birth-Death-Swap systems

-We consider an heterogeneous population structured in $p$ subgroups, described by the number ($ Z_t= (Z^1_t,..,Z^p_t)$) of individuals in the different subgroups.
-Each individual is characterized by a (potentially large) number of discrete attributes such as the living area, eating habits, strategy, a given behavior, level of income or smoking status ...
-A subgroup is composed of individuals sharing the same characteristics.
-This can imply a large number $p$ of subgroups, since the state space of characteristics can grow rapidly when several characteristics are taken into account, which favors moves between subgroups.
-We are concerned with the evolution of the number of individuals in the different subgroups, in which events occur at stochastic rates depending on the whole population.
-The different types of events are births (or arrival), deaths, and moves (migration) between subgroups, called swaps.
+We can now introduce the Birth-Death-Swap (BDS) model.
+The population is structured in $p$ subgroups, composed of individuals sharing the same characteristics.
+Each individual is characterized by a number of discrete attributes such as the living area/patch, eating habits, strategy, level of income...
+This can imply a large number $p$ of subgroups, which favors moves between subgroups.
+The BDS population process is the vector process $(Z_t)= ((Z^1_t,..,Z^p_t))$ of the number of of individuals in the different subgroups.
+The population composition is modified by demographic events, but also by moves/internal migration between subgroups, called swaps events.
+We assume that two events cannot occur at the same date.

+Any BDS population process can be written as a linear function of the multivariate counting process $\bolN$, counting the different types of events occuring in the population.
+This process, defined on a larger space, is the building block for defining the BDS system in Section \ref{BDSSDE}.
+In particular, any BDS population can be defined from an initial population and a multivariate counting process $\bolN$, given that $\bolN$ verifies a necessary and sufficient support condition.